$97

 CLEP (College-Level Examination Program) is a series of 34 standardized exams administered by the College Board.
 Each exam covers a full semester of introductory college coursework.
 Pass the exam, earn the credits — without sitting through the class.

-Over 2,900 colleges and universities accept CLEP credits, including most state schools, community colleges, and many private institutions.
-The program has been running since 1967, and over 33 million exams have been taken.
+Over 3,000 colleges and universities accept CLEP credits, including most state schools, community colleges, and many private institutions.
+The program has been running since 1967.

 CLEP is not a shortcut — it's a smarter path.
 You still need to know the material.
 You just don't need to pay $1,500 and spend 16 weeks proving it.